 1. Rivals 2

-I’m sure no one is surprised by my top two choices, but Rivals 2 CT was CT at his best.
+I’m sure no one is surprised by my top three choices, but Rivals 2 CT was CT at his best.
 He was great in the challenges and played an intimating game.
 While there are times when CT was working with allies, we all like him the most when he can go toe-to-toe with other front-runners (normally Bananas) and scare them.
 That’s exactly what CT did on Rivals 2, and he kept Bananas from winning his fifth title.
 Despite the fact that this was CT’s ninth appearance, it was only his first victory… but it was glorious!